Adani Enterprises back in black in Q3, posts Rs 820-cr profit

 Adani Enterprises' net profit jumped 271 per cent to Rs 1,750 crore, whereas EBITDA rose 90 per cent to Rs 6,068 crore for the nine months ended on December 31, 2022.

+Earnings before interest, taxes, depreciation, and amortisation (EBITDA) for its mainstay coal trading business saw a whopping four-fold surge, while that of the Adani New Energy segment more than doubled.

+The coal trading division benefited from a rise in volumes as well as higher coal prices, while Adani New Energy segment saw a surge in volumes and prices of solar modules, the company said.

-Road business achieves third provisional COD for Mancherial HAM project and water business bags EPC project of Rs 3,246 crore, the company said in its statement.
+Road business achieved third provisional COD for Mancherial HAM project and water business bagged EPC project worth Rs 3,246 crore, the company said in its statement.

-“Our fundamental strength lies in mega-scale infrastructure project execution capabilities, organizational development and exceptional O&M management skills comparable to the best in the world," he said.
+“Our fundamental strength lies in mega-scale infrastructure project execution capabilities, organisational development and exceptional O&M management skills comparable to the best in the world," he said.
 "The current market volatility is temporary; and AEL will continue to work with the twin objectives of moderate leverage and looking at strategic opportunities to expand and grow."

 Shares of Adani Enterprises recovered from early losses on Tuesday.
 The stock was trading at Rs 1,796.95, 5 per cent higher at 2:15 pm.